 \subsection{Participant Selection}

-To ensure the subjective study's quality and reliability, a rigorous participant selection was employed.
-Freelancers with backgrounds in graphics design and photography were invited to participate in the experiment.
-Some of these individuals had prior experience with quality assessment through their work in photo processing, printing, or as published photographers.
-The selection process involved an initial training phase followed by test rounds, where images with known ground-truth quality scores were presented to the participants.
+To ensure the reliability of the subjective study, we carefully selected participants, inviting freelancers with verified expertise in the visual arts.
+Many of these participants had substantial experience in quality assessment as part of their professional activities, further supported by their impressive track record on Freelancer.com.
+On average, they have received 52 ratings in previous projects, all maintaining a perfect 5/5 average rating, except for one participant who had 4.9/5.
+The participants' expertise spans several professional categories: 4 are photographers, 3 specialize in video production and editing, 5 are graphic designers, and one has experience in printing.
+Some participants possess skills in multiple categories.

+Prior studies have highlighted notable differences between experts (e.g., graphic design professionals) and novices (general crowd workers) in the context of NR-IQA \cite{hosu2018expertise}, with findings indicating that experts tend to provide less biased and more reliable ratings.
+Additionally, the freelancer's commitment to the task was supported by their professional reputation and our direct communication channel throughout the study.
+Post-completion performance reviews impacted their long-term freelancer profiles, reinforcing their dedication to the job.
+Overall, participants were both capable and motivated, ensuring high-quality results.

+The participant selection process included an initial training phase, followed by using hidden gold-standard questions.
+The questions presented participants with images of known ground-truth quality scores, which were randomly interspersed among the regular images to be annotated.